SU-SWS/stanford_events_importer/README.txt

 ** Go to admin/structure/features/stanford_events_importer and revert the Stanford Events Importer Feature ** Go to each Stanford Event Importer node and click "Import items" to re-import the Stanford Event nodes This is necessary because the 7.x-2.x branch makes changes to some of the fields in the Stanford Event content type, and those changes cannot be applied if there is existing data in those fields

+See UPGRADE.txt for more information

+-- NOTES ON UPGRADING FROM 7.x-2.0-beta4 AND EARLIER VERSIONS -- When upgrading from 7.x-2.0-beta4 and earlier:
+* If you have existing Stanford Event nodes, you must do the following:
+** Go to each Stanford Event Importer node and click "Delete items" to delete all associated Stanford Event nodes (you will lose any edits you have made to those nodes)
+** Go to admin/structure/features/stanford_events_importer and revert the Stanford Events Importer Feature ** Go to each Stanford Event Importer node and click "Import items" to re-import the Stanford Event nodes

+See UPGRADE.txt for more information